Dragon Eyes are rare and powerful crystal gems obtained from Ender Dragons.

 Dragon Eye – Dark-Supremacy

-Dark-Supremacy causes your RaiseUndead spell to summon all your undead minions at once directly after casting your Sacrifice spell at an increased cost.
+Dark-Supremacy causes your RaiseUndead spell to summon all your undead minions at once at an increased cost.

 Dragon Eye – Rhythm

-Rhythm causes you to occasionally get lost in the rhythm, reseting the cooldown of your Verse, Bridge and Chorus spells upon playing one of them.
+Rhythm causes you to occasionally get lost in the rhythm, reseting the cooldown of your Requium, Ballad and Serendae songs when playing your Verse, Bridge and Chorus abilities.

 Dragon Eye – Icy-Grave